tinygo-org/drivers/netdev/README.md

 Here the netdev is the entire stack, accessing hardware on the bottom and serving up net.Conn connections above to applications.

-## Porting Applications from Go "net"
+## Using "net" Package

 Ideally, TinyGo's "net" package would just be Go's "net" package and applications using "net" would just work, as-is.
-Unfortunately, Go's net package can't fully be ported to TinyGo, so TinyGo's net package is a subset.
+TinyGo's net package is a partial port from Go's net package, replacing OS socket syscalls with netdev socket calls.
+TinyGo's net package is a subset of Go's net package.

-To view TinyGo's "net" package exports, use ```go doc ./net```, ```go doc ./net/http```, etc.  For the most part, Go's "net" documentation applies to TinyGo's "net".
 There are a few features excluded during the porting process, in particular:

 - No IPv6 support
 - No HTTP/2 support